iechor/docs/content/engine/security/trust/_index.md

 When transferring data among networked systems, trust is a central concern.
 In particular, when communicating over an untrusted medium such as the internet, it is critical to ensure the integrity and the publisher of all the data a system operates on.
-You use Docker Engine to push and pull images (data) to a public or private registry.
+You use iEchor Engine to push and pull images (data) to a public or private registry.
 Content trust gives you the ability to verify both the integrity and the publisher of all the data received from a registry over any channel.

-## About Docker Content Trust (DCT)
+## About iEchor Content Trust (DCT)

-Docker Content Trust (DCT) provides the ability to use digital signatures for data sent to and received from remote Docker registries.
+iEchor Content Trust (DCT) provides the ability to use digital signatures for data sent to and received from remote iEchor registries.
 These signatures allow client-side or runtime verification of the integrity and publisher of specific image tags.